RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 ## Embedded Security

-The design of secure embedded systems is whole topic unto itself and beyond the scope of this article, but some general ideas can be shared here.
+The design of secure embedded systems is a whole topic unto itself and beyond the scope of this article, but some general ideas can be shared here.
 Robots usually have an embedded device for brains built around a PCB, so it is useful to know some general principles abut their security.

 Again, many MCUs come with modules to accelerate cryptographic models.
 The previously mentioned Nordic nRF52840 offers support for RNG, AES, RSA, ECC, Hashing and more.
 Now, offering these capabilities in hardware is not trivial, and encryption hardware can sometimes fall under the scope of export control.
 As such, even products inside the same brand offer different capabilities.
 STM, for example, offers acceleration in some products of its "eval" line, but not in their "discovery" of "nucleo" lines.
 Remember: these capabilities are a function of the MCU, not the CPU, so just because an MCU uses Cortex M4 doesn't mean it will offer crypto support.